-The selling or consumption of alcoholic beverages is prohibited at all times and may be grounds for immediate and permanent expulsion from the CFM.
+The selling or consumption of alcoholic beverages is always prohibited and may be grounds for immediate and permanent expulsion from the CFM.

 ILLEGAL SUBSTANCES

 The selling, distribution, or possession of drugs or drug paraphernalia is prohibited and will be grounds for immediate and permanent expulsion from the CFM.